2019 CASS Annual Learning Conference

 - *Dr. Norman Yanitski

 *unable to attend

-Deepening the understanding and applying the learning to further a commitment to action and support implementation of the professional practice standard(s).
-(2018-19)
+Deepening the understanding and applying the learning to support implementation of professional practice.

 March 20 (evening) - 22, 2019

 Conference occurs at the Chateau Lacombe, Edmonton

 Parking will be provided at no charge to all delegates who attend the CASS/Alberta Education Annual Learning Conference and/or Pre-Conference.
 Guests of the Chateau Lacombe will register their vehicles when checking in.
 Delegates who are not staying at the Chateau Lacombe will be asked to register their vehicles on a sheet that will be located adjacent to the registration table.